 Step Up and Help With Mental Health Awareness

-There are numerous ways to step up and help with mental health awarness, especially during May.
-Please visit our mental health awareness page to discover how you can get involved.
-One simple way is to share this post on your social media.
+There are many ways to get involved, especially during May.
+Visit our mental health awareness page to find out how you can help.
+But let’s not only spread awareness during that month.
+A simple start is sharing this post on your social media.

 Embracing Faith & Mental Illness Community

 Embracing Faith & Mental Illness is a Christ-centered online community for people who care for someone with a mental illness.
 We have four unique ways for caregivers to participate.
 You choose what works best for you.
-Click the graphic to discover what we have to offer.

 Click here to discover four unique ways for caregivers to participate.